Varun0157/gpt-fine-tuning/README.md

 To test these models, we can follow the same instructions above for testing.

 ## todo
+- [ ] mention all the fancy stuff done for mem efficiency and all
 - [ ] clean the data
   - check this: https://github.com/abisee/cnn-dailymail
-- [ ] move the fine-tuning script files to a separate dir
 - [ ] make a parent class that does the model loading and freezing in the `__init__`, and instructs to return the logits from the `forward` call (taking input ids and attention mask).
-- [ ] command line arguments for hyper-params
 - [ ] possible optimisation mentioned in the test of [utils](./src/utils.py)
 - [ ] update with new assignment doc